 Pregnancy and sun care

-We will be the first to admit that the list of things that are off limits during pregnancy is endlessly long.
-For nine months you must skip all the good stuff like sushi, coffee, and alcohol – but we promise you, that it’s all worth it in the end.
-The list also includes a variety of skincare products.
+We will be the first to admit that the sweet waiting time can be filled with anticipation and worries, hence we all want to do what is best for our little ones.
+There has been a lot of discussion regarding whether sunscreens are safe to use during pregnancy.
+Your concern and awareness about ingredients often increase as there are a lot of different opinions and voices about this.
 But make no mistake, you absolutely must use sun protection while you’re both pregnant and breastfeeding.
-You might have your own favorite, but the most important aspect is that you use a broad-spectrum sun cream which offers protection against UVA and UVB rays with a SPF of 30 or higher.
+You might have your own favorite, but the most important aspect is that you use a broad-spectrum sun cream which offers protection against UVA and UVB rays.

 It’s not the destination itself that decides how much sunscreen you should use when traveling abroad – it’s much more the elements and nature of the earth, that control how to protect your skin from the harmful rays of the sun.
 You can just as easily get sunburns and damaged skin at your next skiingtrip, as you can at the beach in Thailand.
 In short, if you are travelling near equator or at high altitudes, you are at an increased risk of the sun’s harmful UV rays.

 Children in the sun